-Sir John Eliot Gardiner and his Monteverdi Choir and Orchestra conclude their Bach weekend in a blaze of hope.
+Sir John Eliot Gardiner and his Monteverdi Choir and English Baroque Soloists conclude their Bach weekend in a blaze of hope.

 ‘Soar joyfully on high’: in Bach’s universe, joy was the natural outcome of prayer.
 In the third and final concert of John Eliot Gardiner’s Bach cantata weekend, four cantatas tread a path from hope to affirmation, in music of limitless beauty and depth.